 - Breed disposition

 Pituitary-dependent hyperadrenocorticism (PDH) is the most common type of Cushing’s disease in dogs.
-Tumors cause 85% of canine hyperadrenocorticism cases on the pituitary gland.
+Tumors on the pituitary gland cause 85% of canine hyperadrenocorticism cases.
 The pituitary gland is located in the brain, and is responsible for secreting hormones that regulate body function.
-Tumors on the adrenal gland, which is located in the abdomen and is also responsible for secreting essential hormones like adrenaline, are less common but can occur in approximately 15% of cases.
+Tumors on the adrenal gland, which is located in the abdomen and is also responsible for secreting essential hormones like adrenaline, are less common but occur in approximately 15% of cases.

 Certain breeds of dogs are predisposed to developing Cushing’s disease.
 Hyperadrenocorticism is especially common in Dachshunds, Miniature Poodles, Cocker Spaniels, and Beagles, and females of these breeds are at an even higher risk.